What you need to know today about the virus outbreak

 — The International Olympic Committee announced a first-of-its-kind postponement of the Summer Olympics that were to have been held in Tokyo, bowing to the realities of a coronavirus pandemic that is shutting down daily life around the globe and making plans for a massive worldwide gathering a virtual impossibility.

-—Hospitals are looking to test a century-old treatment used to fight off flu and measles outbreaks in the days before vaccines: using blood donated from patients who’ve recovered.
+— Hospitals are looking to test a century-old treatment used to fight off flu and measles outbreaks in the days before vaccines: using blood donated from patients who have recovered.

-—A Phoenix-area man has died and his wife is in critical condition after the couple took an additive used to clean fish tanks known as chloroquine phosphate, similar to the drug used to treat malaria.

-—Some experts don’t rule out a downturn in the United States that rivals the magnitude of the 1930s Depression.

-—Low-income families still need food.
-Homeless people need beds.
-For decades, American nonprofits have relied on volunteers to help the country’s neediest.
-Now they aren’t able to show up.

-—Confusion rippled through Britain a day after a three-week halt to all non-essential activity to fight the spread of the new coronavirus was imposed.
-Streets were empty but some subways were full.
-Hairdressers were closed but construction sites were open.
+— As the coronavirus pandemic spreads, so too do the crimes related to it.
+It’s adding to the burden on law enforcement trying to protect vulnerable citizens.

+— Malaysia’s medical glove factories, which make most of the world’s critical hand protection, are operating at half capacity just when they’re most needed.

+— New York City hospitals have become the war-zone-like epicenter of the coronavirus crisis in the U.S. with a “cacophony of coughing” in packed emergency rooms, beds squeezed in wherever there is space, and overworked, sleep-deprived doctors and nurses rationed to one face mask a day.

-—In the debut episode of “Ground Game: Inside the Outbreak,” host Ralph Russo talks to News Director for Greater China Ken Moritsugu about the lessons the rest of the world can learn from Asia to stem the spread of COVID-19.
+— In the debut episode of “Ground Game: Inside the Outbreak,”host Ralph D. Russo talks to News Director for Greater China Ken Moritsugu about the lessons the rest of the world can learn from Asia to stem the spread of COVID-19.

 WHAT YOU NEED TO KNOW: